Mecca Province: History

 Ancient Mecca was an oasis on the old caravan trade route that linked the Mediterranean world with South Arabia, East Africa, and South Asia.
 The town was located about midway between Maʾrib in the south and Petra in the north, and it gradually developed by Roman and Byzantine times into an important trade and religious centre.
 Ptolemy's inclusion of Macoraba (Μακοράβα), a city of the Arabian interior, in his Guide to Geography was long held to show that Mecca was known to the Hellenistic world.
-Since the late 20th century, however, some scholarship has called the identification of Macoraba with Mecca into question.
+Since the late 20th century, however, some scholarship has questioned the identification of Macoraba with Mecca.

 According to Islamic tradition, Abraham and Ishmael, his son by Hagar, built the Kaʿbah as the house of God.
 The central point of pilgrimage in Mecca before the advent of Islam in the 7th century, the cube-shaped stone building has been destroyed and rebuilt several times.
-During pre-Islamic times the region was ruled by a series of Saudi tribes.
+During pre-Islamic times the region was ruled by a series of Arab tribes.
 Under the Quraysh it became a type of city-state, with strong commercial links to the rest of Arabia, Ethiopia, and Europe.
 Mecca became a place for trade, for pilgrimage, and for tribal gatherings.
 The city of Jeddah is believed to have been a fishing hamlet occupied by early Yemeni tribes.
 The region has held significant religious importance greatly increased with the expeditions of Muhammad in the early 7th century.
 As the ancient caravan route fell into decline, Mecca lost its commercial significance and has since lived mainly on the proceeds from the annual pilgrimages and the gifts of Muslim rulers.